ShapeNet/LightweightRenderer/README.md

 # A Light-weight, Offscreen and Fast 3D Model Renderer

-### Features
 This code is designed for building previews of 3D models.
 So we aim at rendering many formats of 3D models robustly with acceptable quality.

+### Main Features
 1. A light-weight offscreen renderer in C++.
 2. Easy to compile and fast to run.
 3. Run in command line.